shantguedekelian/Trends-in-Recipes/README.md

 ### Features in my Final Model:

->**Nutrition Info:** added three more features to increase number of nutritional features since there might be a relationship between nutrition info.
+>**Nutrition Info:** I included additional nutritional features under the hypothesis that different macronutrients may have predictive value for protein content.
 >
 >`calories` *(Quantitative)*: The number of **calories** per serving of the recipe.
 >